Yermakovo, Krasnoyarsk Krai

-Yermakovo (Ермако́во) is an urban-type settlement in Krasnoyarsk krai near the town of Igarka in Siberia.
-It was built in 1949 as a gulag to house the prisoners constructing the Salekhard–Igarka Railway.
+Yermakovo (Ермако́во) is an abandoned urban-type settlement in Krasnoyarsk krai near the town of Igarka in Siberia.
+It was built in 1949 as a Gulag labor camp to house the prisoners constructing the Salekhard–Igarka Railway.
+It also housed the administrative center of the construction.
 By 1955 it was abandoned.
 It was revitalised in the 2000s as a tourist town.
 The population in 2011 was 12.
-The main attraction for the town is a unique gulag museum.
+The main attraction for the town is a Gulag museum.